indu-explores-data/Automated-Resume-Data-Extraction/README.md

 ## ▶️ Usage Instructions

-- Upload or specify resume files (TXT, DOCX, or PDF).
+- Upload or specify resume files (TXT, DOCX, or PDF) - Refer to the `Resume formats zip folder`.
 - Run each notebook cell to extract and clean the data.
 - View structured output and sample visualizations.
 - Export the results to CSV/JSON for analysis or ATS integration.